palewire/californiacivicdata.org/_posts/2015-07-17-hello-django-postgres-copy.markdown

 This project is experimental and in the early stages of development.
 The aim is to make it easier for others to load "medium data."
 But we know our code isn't perfect and we want for feedback from hackers like you to make it better.
 So break it.
 Please.
-[Then let us know about it](https://github.com/california-civic-data-coalition/django-postgres-copy/issues).
+[Then let us know](https://github.com/california-civic-data-coalition/django-postgres-copy/issues).